LUPAMBULUS

 The idea of generating more knowledge about the significance of St. Wolfgang as the patron saint of the Wintringen church by applying the methodology of artistic research and developing projects from this was both exciting and worthwhile.
 The focus was not on production, but on experiments in which something unpredictable happened.
 The interweaving of scientific and artistic practices led to a visual language that would not have been possible without this methodical approach.
 The newly created knowledge modules and images now offer a new form of perception and appropriation of reality on the subject.

 The Latin translation of the name Wolfgang - Lupambulus - has given the artistic process a mysterious and cheerful character.
-New images and signs for reality were uncovered from past messages that were embedded a long time ago in the remains of a former priory church via the illuminated figure of St. Wolfgang as part of an artistic search movement: Love as a basic understanding between people.
+New images and signs for reality were uncovered from past messages that were embedded a long time ago in the remains of a former priory church via the light figure of St. Wolfgang as part of an artistic search movement: Love as a basic understanding between people.
 Formation of the heart in the mirror of art in everyday life.

 The ideals that St. Wolfgang revealed to seekers in the Wintringen church as a "role model" and also through the language of art [sculpture, painting] were analyzed sufficiently and comprehensibly in the course of the project and assigned to twelve corresponding virtues.

-The now uncovered emotional "field of action", which was revealed to the searching people in the Wintringen church over 500 years through traditions and artistically designed images of St. Wolfgang, could be transformed into the present in a poetic-artistic visual language on site, as part of a multi-part installation of pictorial works.
+The now uncovered emotional "field of action", which has been revealed to the searching people in the Wintringen church for 500 years through traditions and artistically designed images of St. Wolfgang, could be transformed into the present in a poetic-artistic visual language on site, as part of a multi-part installation of pictorial works.
+The examination of the work in all its facets is understood as an invitation to base one's own life and actions on a canon of values worthy of humanity and to uphold this against all odds.

 The project makes it clear that the integration of art into this process can become an inspiring driving force that awakens the joy of experimentation and opens up unforeseeable new fields of vision.